-CODE Hockey Canada RULE INFRACTION MINIMUM SUSPENSION GM81 81(e) New Leaving the Bench without Clearance form the Referee (assessed to Coach at end of Game if altercation results in penalties) + 2 Games GM99 Miscellaneous-explained & referenced on back of game sheet Contact OWHA Regional Director Any infraction not specified above incurring a Game Misconduct Penalty, 1 additional game or 2 additional games if in the last 10 minutes of game or in O/T.
+CODE Hockey Canada RULE INFRACTION MINIMUM SUSPENSION GM81 81(e) Leaving the Bench without Clearance form the Referee + 2 Games New (assessed to Coach at end of Game if altercation results in penalties) GM99 Miscellaneous-explained & referenced on back of game sheet Contact OWHA Regional Director Any infraction not specified above incurring a Game Misconduct Penalty, 1 additional same or 2 additional sames if in the last 10 minutes of same or in O/T. 7, 1 O/T.